rdw20170120/build/README.rst

-Beyond that, I am thinking that I want to support significant functionality without Gradle for languages that do not really benefit as much from it, meaning Python and CoffeeScript.
+Beyond that, I am thinking that I want to support significant functionality without Gradle for languages that do not really benefit as much from it, meaning .NET, CoffeeScript, and Python.
 Since Gradle does not (yet) provide dependency management for those languages, there is less to be gained by involving Gradle in the first place.